placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 ## benchmark of GPU-over-IP rendering:

-- on the Windows VM (using another GPU for HDMI output) with a GPU-over-IP rendering on a NVIDIA P40 GPU in a LXC container on the same host:
+- on the Windows VM (using NVIDIA GT730 for HDMI output) with a GPU-over-IP rendering on a NVIDIA P40 GPU in a LXC container on the same host:

   - running Vulkan Cube
     <br><img src="/assets/images/Screenshot%202025-01-15%20103719.jpg" alt="screenshot" width="50%"><br>

-  - running Liftoff
+  - running Liftoff as an example of a rendering task
     <br><img src="/assets/images/Screenshot%202025-01-15%20105805.jpg" alt="screenshot" width="50%"><br>

   - same vm, but streaming desktop using Sunshine server and Moonlight client for Linux.
 Hardware video encoding with NVIDIA GT730 on the server and software video decoding on the client.

     <br><img src="/assets/images/Screenshot%20from%202025-01-17 13-08-16.jpg" alt="screenshot" width="50%">

     <br><img src="/assets/images/Screenshot%20from 2025-01-17%2013-11-14.jpg" alt="screenshot" width="50%">